mccright/mccright/README.md

 * Participate in curriculum development to enhance software security;
 * Create and present formal courses and one-off presentations on a range of secure application development topics, to various audiences from line-of-business CIOs to hands-on coders;
 * Application life-cycle risk management, including on-demand security code review and application vulnerability assessments;
-* New business risk assessment support;
+* New business risk assessment support (formal, on-site work for the enterprise Merger and Acquisition teams);
 * Perimeter risk management problem-solving;
 * On-demand incident response support;
 * Off-shore development and operations risk management support;